UIM-Showdown/uim-showdown-discord-bot/README.md

 ### Denying a request:

 * Staff member clicks the deny button on the message in the approvals channel
-* The callback method in the DenyButton class (in Buttons.py) is called
+* The callback method in the DenyButton class is called
-* The callback method calls the deny() method on the ApprovalRequest object (which was stored on the button), which currently does nothing (this may be removed)
 * The callback method remove the buttons, sends a sucess message to the approvals channel, and then sends the "denied" message back to the submissions channel

 ### User error handling:

 * Command method raises a BingoUserError due to failed input validation
-* Discord.py library runs the code in the method annotated with @bot.tree.error
+* Discord.py library runs the code in the method annotated with @self.bot.tree.error in showdownbot.py
-* Command error handler callback method calls BingoUtils.handleCommandError()
+* Command error handler callback method calls handleCommandError()
-* BingoUtils.handleCommandError() sees that the error is a BingoUserError and simply sends a message back with the error text
+* handleCommandError() sees that the error is a BingoUserError and simply sends a message back with the error text

 ### Unexpected error handling:

 * Command method raises an error other than BingoUserError due to an unexpected error
-* Discord.py library runs the code in the method annotated with @bot.tree.error
+* Discord.py library runs the code in the method annotated with @bot.tree.error in showdownbot.py
-* Command error handler callback method calls BingoUtils.handleCommandError()
+* Command error handler callback method calls handleCommandError()
-* BingoUtils.handleCommandError() sees that the error is not a BingoUserError and sends a message to the errors channel listing the request/error details
+* handleCommandError() sees that the error is not a BingoUserError and sends a message to the errors channel listing the request/error details

 ## Adding a command

-* Add a method to showdown-bot-poc.py annotated with @bot.tree.command to define the command and input validation logic.
-It must call BingoUtils.requestApproval(), and then send a message back with request info.
+* Add a function to the ShowdownBot constructor annotated with @self.bot.tree.command to define the command and input validation logic.
+It must call self.requestApproval(), and then send a message back with request info.
-* Create an approval handler subclass in the approvalhandlers package (e.g. testsubmitkchandler.py).
+* Create an approval handler class in approvalhandlers.py.
 This class's requestApproved() method handles any non-Discord-facing actions that must be taken when the request is approved.
-* Add the new approval handler subclass to the imports in approvalhandlers/\_\_init\_\_.py
-* Register the new approval handler subclass at the top of ApprovalRequest.py
+* Assign the approval handler to the command at the top of approvalrequest.py.
 * Everything outside of input validation and approval handling is already handled by the bot's core code.
 * To register the command in the Discord server, run the bot with the --updatecommands flag: `py -3 ./showdown-bot-poc.py --updatecommands`
   * Try to avoid spamming command updates; Discord will rate-limit the bot if it receives too many update requests.
+  * This is not necessary for changes to the code within a command; it is only needed when adding a new command, or changing the syntax of a command (i.e. what parameters it takes)

 ## config.ini format